EU leaders faced with surge of infections, vaccine issues

 The coronavirus pandemic once again prevented the leaders from meeting in person, reflecting the poor epidemiological situation in the EU.
 The spread of more contagious variants of the virus has pushed hospitals in some countries to their limit, and combined with the lack of vaccines available in Europe, has led several EU members to impose strict lockdown measures over the Easter period.

 Less than 5% of the EU’s 450 million residents have been fully vaccinated against COVID-19.

+Speaking ahead of the video talks, German Chancellor Angela Merkel said problems with the delivery of coronavirus vaccines have underscored the need for the EU to redouble its efforts to produce doses within the bloc.

+“We can see clearly that British facilities are producing for Great Britain.
+The United States isn’t exporting, and therefore we are dependent upon what can be produced in Europe,” she said.

-Ahead of Thursday’s summit, the bloc’s executive arm proposed strengthening export controls for coronavirus shots.
+To ensure a steadier vaccine supply, the bloc’s executive arm has proposed strengthening export controls for coronavirus shots.
 Even if the move is detrimental to non-EU nations, the European Commission’s goal is to force vaccine manufacturers, especially AstraZeneca, to deliver the doses agreed to in their contracts.

 The commission also wants to make sure a principle of export reciprocity is enforced with countries that are producing vaccines or the raw materials needed for them.

+EU Commission Vice President Valdis Dombrovskis explicitly pointed at Britain earlier this week, saying that since the end of January “some 10 million doses have been exported from the EU to the U.K. and zero doses have been exported from the U.K. to the EU.”

-The mechanism has been divisive, according to various European diplomats who spoke before the summit.
+The commission’s proposal has been divisive, according to various European diplomats who spoke before the summit.
 While some countries see it as an instrument of last resort that should not undermine the EU’s reputation as an open trading bloc, others said it is a crucial tool to guarantee doses and vaccine ingredients reach the bloc.

 “Some countries refuse to export.
 So we need to introduce reciprocity criteria if we want to be able to keep our vaccination goal for the summer,” said one diplomat, referring tot he EU’s aim of having 70% of the adult population vaccinated by that season.